Spinach and Asiago Artichoke Dip is always a hit! This creamy, cheesy, hot dip includes sautéed red onions and a touch

-- Serve with pita crackers, natural tortilla chips, carrot sticks, or bread.
+- Serve with pita crackers, carrot sticks, or bread.
 It's best not to use anything too salty, since the dip has enough salt already.
 Store leftovers covered in the refrigerator for up to four days.
 You also can freeze the leftovers and reheat them in the oven or microwave.

 - If you can find frozen artichoke hearts, use them.
 BirdsEye is no longer selling them, so I've had to use canned artichoke hearts instead.

 - You can use 12 ounces of evaporated whole milk in place of the whipping cream and low-fat milk.